Are you a participant?

 In its most simple form, brainstorming ideas is when a group of people come up with multiple ideas to an open-ended question.
 It usually goes something like this…

-3. Ideas are visualised in some way (maybe through a spider-like mind map or simple Post-it notes on a board).
+- Ideas are visualized in some way (maybe through a spider-like mind map or simple Post-it notes on a board).

 Host a Live Brainstorm Session for Free!

 AhaSlides lets anyone contribute ideas from anywhere.
-Your audience respond to your question on their phones, then vote for their favourite ideas!
+Your audience can respond to your question on their phones then vote for their favourite ideas!
+Follow these steps to facilitate a brainstorming session effectively.

 It feels like we’re constantly breaking ice nowadays.
-If it’s not the collapse of arctic environments, it’s endlessly sitting in remote team meetings, catching up with colleagues for an all-too-brief period.
+If it’s not the collapse of arctic environments, it’s endlessly sitting in team meetings, catching up with colleagues for a brief period.

-It may be hard to feel the benefit of ice breaking sometimes, but when you’re about to brainstorm ideas, it’s pretty much essential.
-Creating a fun, friendly, cooperative environment through ice breakers can increase the quantity and quality of brainstorming ideas, as well as help participants to build on each others’ ideas and remove negative criticisms of others’ ideas.
+Ice-breakers are sometimes hard to come up with, but they can be incredibly effective in breaking down barriers and setting a comfortable tone when brainstorming.
+Creating a fun, friendly, and cooperative environment through ice breakers can increase the quantity and quality of brainstorming ideas, as well as help participants build rapport and empower each other’s ideas.

-Research from Havard Business Review shows that some teams were instructed to share embarrassing stories with each other before brainstorming.
+Research from Harvard Business Review shows that some teams were instructed to share embarrassing stories with each other before brainstorming.
 Other teams launched right into the brainstorming session.

 We found that the “embarrassment” teams generated 26% more ideas spanning 15% more use categories than their counterparts.